healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   Base (20%) - **9.0**/undefined

-The Cosori Original Electric Glass Kettle has some interesting tweaks on an otherwise pretty standard design.
-Most notably, its spout is shaped out of the glass carafe and the inner lid is stainless steel—meaning absolutely no plastic is coming into contact with the water.
+The Cosori Original Electric Glass Kettle has some interesting tweaks to an otherwise standard design.
+Most notably, its spout is shaped out of the glass carafe and the underside of the lid is stainless steel—meaning absolutely no contact with hot water and plastic.

-In addition, the kettle’s overall build quality is quite high.
-This can be seen through all of its desirable features for an electric kettle, like a mesh filter, a blue LED ring, a large opening, and a pop-up lid.
+It has overall good build quality and sports a typical mesh filter, a blue LED ring, a large opening, and a pop-up lid.

 ### In the Box